chriswebb09/chriswebb09.github.io/_posts/2017-05-11-executing-on-background-thread-updating-main.md

 {% endhighlight %}

 Any class that conforms to the ImageDownloadProtocol must have a image property and a func downloadImage(from url: URL, completion: @escaping (UIImage?) -> Void) method.
+Another thing we could do is add a default implementation for our method in a protocol extension.
+That will allow any class that conforms to that protocol to use a default download image implementation.

-Now let's extend ImageDownloadProtocol to give a default implementation for the method:
+Let's extend ImageDownloadProtocol to give a default implementation for the method:

 {% highlight swift linenos %}